Ray Staples - The Room

 a special treat that I looked forward to.
 They were long, and while

-with a bit of philosophy thrown in.
+with a bit of philosophy thrown in - the kind that's 'out-of-the-box' thinking, talked about life after life.
 I loved to sit and listen to

 her stories.